Frequently Asked Questions & Resources

 What is your cancellation or no-show policy?

 Appointments should be canceled or rescheduled at least 24 hours in advance.
-This allows time for another patient to use the slot and helps keep the schedule running smoothly.
+This allows time for another patient to use the appointment slot.
+Missed appointments or late cancellations may incur a fee.
+If you need to cancel or reschedule, please notify me by e-mail, text or though the secure portal as soon as possible.

 Can you send prescriptions to a pharmacy outside of New York State?